rjones38/soundpick/README.md

-# soundpick
+# IPlugInstrument
-vst audio randomizer/processor
+A basic audio processor that picks random sounds and applies processing to them.